Generic Name: fentanyl (FEN-ta-nil)

 Brand Name: Duragesic

 Duragesic patch is a narcotic pain medicine that may become habit-forming.
-Misuse or abuse can lead to overdose and death.
+Misuse or abuse by placing it in the mouth or chewing, swallowing, injecting, or snorting it can lead to overdose and death.
 Do NOT use more than the recommended dose, use for longer than prescribed, or use more often than prescribed without checking with your doctor.